 Manuscripts accepted but requiring revisions must be returned to the Journal within the timeframe specified by the handling Associate Editor highlighting the changes that have been made.

 Detailed responses to the reviewers’ comments should also be given in a covering letter.
 A revised manuscript returned after the deadline has expired without giving prior notice to the handling Associate Editor will be treated as a new submission.

 In the case of manuscripts considered to be unsuitable for publication, the reasons for rejection will be clearly explained.
 In some cases, an article submitted as a Research Paper may be recommended for acceptance as a Short Communication instead (or vice versa), especially where the work is of topical interest but is of limited scope and length.

 Following acceptance, an electronic copy of the paper typeset as it will appear in the Journal (for final proof-reading) and a Copyright Transfer Agreement will be e-mailed to the corresponding author.
 The paper (indicating any final corrections) and the signed Copyright Transfer Agreement must be returned as soon as possible.
 Manuscripts will be published only after receiving the signed Copyright Transfer Agreement.
 Finally, following publication, an electronic copy (PDF file) of the paper can be downloaded from the Journal website free of charge.

-To cover processing costs and provide open access for articles which have been accepted, the Journal now charges a publication fee of 300 US$ or 10,000 Baht.
+As mentioned at the end of the EDITORIAL POLICY section, in order to cover processing costs and provide open access for articles which have been accepted, the Journal now charges a publication fee of 350 US$ if sent from abroad (which also covers any bank transfer charges) or 10,000 Baht if sent from within Thailand.
 An invoice will be e-mailed to the corresponding author prior to publication.
 This publication fee should be transferred to the bank account shown below and details of the transfer e-mailed to

 COVERAGE BY INDEXING SERVICES